 There are multiple licences that must be considered when providing copyrighted material to students in online platforms, even when only shared within the VLE.
 A lot of the limitations come from the publisher side who have enormous control over how materials are accessed and prices jump significantly as a library purchaser.
 Some context on how e-book publishers operate:

-Some publishers provide e-books for because that model is the most effective for them financially.
+Some publishers provide e-books for individual private purchase only because that model is the most effective for them financially.
 An ebook being available for you to purchase via Amazon, say, does not automatically mean that the library can buy a copy.
 We will always do our best to try to find an institutional copy to buy, but sometimes there simply will not be one.

 Sometimes an e-book is available but its price makes its purchase impractical for us.
 To have one licence for a book might cost 60e but to have multiples can cost over 1,000.